wvulibraries/developer_onboarding/README.md

 ## Training Resources

-These are some excellent walk-through resources.
+These are some free and excellent walk-through resources.

 * [Codewars - Ruby](http://www.codewars.com/?language=ruby) - Learn some of the fundamentals of Ruby
 * [The Odin Project - Ruby on Rails](http://www.theodinproject.com/ruby-on-rails) - Learn Ruby on Rails by coding